 Routers and signal strength

 You can fix some Wi-Fi coverage and speed problems by tweaking router settings, relocating the router or adding an expander device.
-However, if you’re using a router with outdated Wi-Fi technology, you may be fighting a losing battle.
+However, if you’re using a router with outdated Wi-Fi technology, you may be fighting a losing battle and learning how to make wifi faster in your home might involve new equipment.
 In that case, you’re better off buying a new router that has the latest Wi-Fi technology.
 We’ll show you how to check your existing router to see whether it’s worth tweaking it, or time to bite the bullet and buy a new one.
 You don’t need any special tools, but you’ll need the owner’s manual for your router.
-If you don’t have it, we’ll show you how to get it.
+If you don’t have it, we’ll show you how to get it and how to make wifi faster at home.

 Is your Wi-Fi system up to date?